-Journal of World Englishes and Educational Practices (JWEEP) strongly believes in maintaining and protecting the integrity of the academic record.
-Manuscripts formally published in JWEEP are considered as the “Version of Record”.
-Very rarely, when the scientific information in a manuscript is significantly undermined, it becomes obligatory for JWEEP to publish corrections to, or retractions of manuscripts published on the journal website, at the discretion of the editor-in-chief.
+International Journal of English Language Studies (IJELS) strongly believes in maintaining and protecting the integrity of the academic record.
+Manuscripts formally published in IJELS are considered as the “Version of Record”.
+Very rarely, when the scientific information in a manuscript is significantly undermined, it becomes obligatory for IJELS to publish corrections to, or retractions of manuscripts published on the journal website, at the discretion of the editor-in-chief.

 Contributors are encouraged to report errors related to the accuracy of published information in their manuscripts.
 Errors that impact the manuscript considerably will be considered only.
 Corrections are made at the editor-in-chief’s discretion.
 The correction procedure is based on the publication stage of the manuscript.
 Corrections will be published under corrections and addendum in an upcoming issue of the journal.

 The manuscript published in IJELS may be retracted due to scientific misconduct in some circumstances such as multiple submission, bogus claims of authorship, fraudulent use of data or plagiarism.
 Concerned authors are required to submit a signed statement from to the editorial office before a manuscript can be retracted.
 The retractions are decided on a case by case basis by the editor in consultation with the authors and the reviewers of the manuscript.
 A retraction notice will be published and linked to the original manuscript being corrected and a link to the retraction page will be placed on the article published earlier.